-Cooked in savory dashi broth seasoned with soy sauce and sake, this classic Japanese Simmered Kabocha Squash makes a great healthy side dish that is chock-full of nutrients.
+Cooked in savory dashi broth seasoned with soy sauce and sake, this classic Japanese Simmered Kabocha makes a great healthy side dish that is chock-full of nutrients.

-Simmered Kabocha Squash, or what we call Kabocha no Nimono (かぼちゃの煮物), is one of the most classic and popular simmered dishes in Japan.
+Japanese Simmered Kabocha, or what we call Kabocha no Nimono (かぼちゃの煮物), is one of the most classic and popular simmered dishes in Japan.
 If you are traveling in Japan, you will see this kabocha dish everywhere: in the bento box you pick up at the train station, as part of the side dishes of your teishoku (lunch meal set), or at the breakfast buffet in your ryokan (Japanese inn).

-If you miss this hearty, comforting home cooked dish, grab a kabocha squash at your local Japanese or Asian grocery store, and make this at home!
+If you miss this hearty, comforting home-cooked dish, grab a kabocha squash at your local Japanese or Asian grocery store, and make this at home!

 Simmered Kabocha – A Classic Home Cooked Dish

-It might be surprising to you, but most of the simmered dishes are seasoned similarly – with some kind of Japanese stock, dashi (see varieties here), sake, mirin, soy sauce (and sugar).
+It might be surprising to you, but most of the simmered dishes are seasoned similarly – with some kind of Japanese stock, dashi (see 6 varieties here), sake, mirin, soy sauce (and sugar).
 What makes it different?

 Based on the ingredients, we modify the ratio of the seasonings.
-For example, kabocha squash itself is already very sweet and flavorful, so we go easy on the sweetness (mirin or sugar) and cut down on soy sauce since we don’t want to the saltiness to overpower the dish.
+For example, kabocha squash itself is already very sweet and flavorful, so we go easy on the sweetness (mirin or sugar) and cut down on soy sauce since we don’t want the saltiness to overpower the dish.

-3 Important Tips for No Failed Simmered Kabocha
+3 Important Cooking Tips

 Do not underestimate this simple tip.
 To make sure all the squash pieces are evenly cooked, you want to cut the kabocha squash in similar sizes.
 Smaller cubes will help speed up the cooking time as well.